alabecki/Strong-Equivalence-Solver/README.txt

 2. Introduction:

 The program reads text files with logic programs.
 When reading a file with only one logic program, it will return the set of strong equivalence (SE) models for that program.
-The algorithm used to determine the SE of a program was first presented in F. Lin (2002) and H. Turner (2003).When reading a file with two logic programs, it will return the SE models for each program and indicate whether or not the two programs are equivalent or if one program entails the other.
+The algorithm used to determine the SE of a program was first presented in F. Lin (2002) and H. Turner (2003).
+When reading a file with two logic programs, it will return the SE models for each program and indicate whether the two programs are equivalent or if one program entails the other.

 _________________________________________________________________________